The San Francisco Piers

 This formerly busy pier is now a parking lot.

 These 13 acres of pavement have been proposed for all sorts of uses (hotels, condos, art galleries, George Lucas' museum, Cirque du Soleil, etc.), but first, massive amounts of money are necessary to prevent it from sinking into the bay.
-Only used for parking now: 1000 spaces, Mon-Fri 9 to 6, $4 for 2 hours, $18 max. $10 after 6 pm.

 Pier 40

 Pier 40 is the location of City Kayak.
 You can rent kayaks, take lessons and go on guided tours via kayak.
 Paddle over to watch the Giants from McCovey Cove next to Oracle Park, or head under the Bay Bridge.
-See City Kayak for more info.

-This pier has a large indoor space that is used for various entertainment events; Oktoberfest By the Bay is usually held here.
+Pier 48 has a large indoor space that is used for various entertainment events; Oktoberfest By the Bay is usually held here.
 It sits across McCovey Cove (where the home run baseballs land) from Oracle Park.
-There is a huge parking lot in front of Pier 48, used by people going to the games and events at the pier.

-Pier 50 is next door, mostly industrial, but has a newish restaurant there, Atwater Tavern.
+Pier 50 is next door, mostly industrial, but has a newish restaurant there, ATwater Tavern.
 It shares the parking lot with Pier 48.

 Pier 70

-Other Pier 70 tenants include Uber and Gusto.
-See Pier 70 renovation for more info.
+See Pier 70 website for more info.

 Pier 80